ShieldOrder/evaluation-surfaces/signals/expert-review.md

 - preference and sentiment signaling
 - value tradeoff decisions absent correctness constraints

-Using expert review to infer preference is a category error.
+Using expert review to infer preference is commonly associated with category errors.

 ## Failure modes